Olivier Kapo: Celtic

 On 4 November 2010, Kapo signed for Celtic on an 18-month deal.
 He was allocated the number 77 jersey.
 He stated he turned down better money from other clubs to sign for the Glasgow side, including an offer from Bundesliga club SC Freiburg.
 He was encouraged to join the club after consulting with his friend, ex-Celtic player Jean-Joël Perrier-Doumbé.
 Kapo made his debut against St Johnstone at home in the Scottish Premier League as a second-half substitute, hitting the bar and then assisting the second goal in a 2–0 victory.
 He was released from his Celtic contract in January 2011, although the player claimed he walked out on the club because they had unilaterally changed the terms of his contract.

 Al Ahli SC

 In February 2011, Kapo signed for Qatar club Al Ahli SC on a five-month contract.
 He scored twice to help Al Ahli to only their second win of the season, beating Qatar SC 3–1.

 Return to Auxerre

 He signed an 18-month contract with former club Auxerre in January 2012, after a few weeks spent training with the club.

 Levadiakos FC

-When his contract expired, Kapo signed a two-year deal with Superleague Greece club Levadiakos.
+When his contract expired, Kapo signed a two-year deal with Super League Greece club Levadiakos.
 In September 2014, he stated in the French media that "everything is corrupted in Greek football, mafia-controlled, while FIFA and UEFA simply don't care".